MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-findsensitiveinfo.md

 This command doesn't remove the following items and you must manually remove them if you don't want them after this quickstart:

-- The SQL Server database named **AzInfoProtection** that was created by running the Install-AIPScanner cmdlet when the Azure Information Protection scanner was installed.
+- The SQL Server database named **AIPScanner_\<profile>** that was created by running the Install-AIPScanner cmdlet when the Azure Information Protection scanner was installed.

 - The scanner reports located in %*localappdata*%\Microsoft\MSIP\Scanner\Reports.